kosalnith/DataAnalysis/README.md

 # Data Visualization for Social Science

-This repository is a sample code example of the data visualization in the R programmning.
+This repository is an sample code of the data import, data visualization, data transformation and data export in the R programmning.
+It also used for a sharing section at the 2021 Young Research Fellow Seminar.